noscripter/vscode-ios-web-debug/README.md

 **Unsupported scenarios**
 * Debugging webworkers

-## Installation
+## Getting Started

 #### Windows
 Nothing to do as there is a proxy included with the extension from the 'vs-libimobile' npm package

 #### OSX/Mac
-Make sure you have Homebrew installed, and run the following command to install (https://github.com/google/ios-webkit-debug-proxy)[ios-webkit-debug-proxy]
+Make sure you have Homebrew installed, and run the following command to install [ios-webkit-debug-proxy](https://github.com/google/ios-webkit-debug-proxy)

 ```
 brew install ios-webkit-debug-proxy